Statistical learning on measures: an application to persistence diagrams: A leading case study: classifying persistence diagrams

 \subsection{Examples}

-In this section, we allow ourselves to rotate the diagrams by applying the transformation $(x, y) \mapsto (x, y-x)$, so that all the points lie in the upper-right quadrant, and the diagonal is mapped to the x-axis.
-In order to illustrate our method, we start by considering $n=500$ points lying on a torus (class $+1$) or a sphere (class $0$) and classify it based on the 1-persistence diagram of its Cech complex.
+\paragraph*{Sampling on different manifolds} In this section, we allow ourselves to rotate the diagrams by applying the transformation $(x, y) \mapsto (x, y-x)$, so that all the points lie in the upper-right quadrant, and the diagonal is mapped to the x-axis.
+In order to illustrate our method, we start by considering $n=500$ points lying on a torus of radii (2, 4) (class $+1$) and a sphere of radius 6 (class $0$).
+We aim at classifying these data based on the 1-persistence diagram of their \v{C}ech complex.
 The persistence diagram of the torus is expected to have two high-persistence features.
-Some examples of data are shown in Figure \ref{data_tor_sph} and rectangle classifiers on Figure \ref{rect_tor_sph}.
-The sphere has radius 6, and the inner circle of the torus has size 2 while the outer one has size 4.
+Realizations of the data are shown in Figure \ref{data_tor_sph}.
+The optimal rectangles minimizing Equation \ref{eq:empir_risk} are displayed in Figure \ref{rect_tor_sph}.

 In the noise-free setting, it is very easy to distinguish between the two classes, both on the raw input and on the persistence diagrams.
 This corresponds to the framework of Theorem \ref{theo:BD}.
 If we add a Gaussian noise, it is no longer possible to distinguish which shape is a torus and which is a sphere based on their homology, but it is still possible to distinguish between them because they have different volume measures, by investigating early-born features.